phamhduc/Piarduino/README.md

 # Piarduino
-* This project is built an electrical Piano from arduino
+* This project is built an electric Piano from arduino
 * Using tone function from arduino library to control the sound of the buzzor
 ## About this project